ollej/rusty-slider/demo/assets/slides.md

 # Usage

-Create a markdown file called slides.md in current dir.
+Create a markdown file called slides.md in `assets` directory.

-Optionally add a theme.json in current dir.
+Optionally add a theme.json in `assets` directory.

 ---